chrisavl/treap/README.md

 # [Treap](http://en.wikipedia.org/wiki/Treap) data structure for Erlang

 This is an implementation of a Treap for Erlang, a data structure for key-value pairs.
+It is essentially a balanced binary tree which also maintains the heap property over a randomized priority value for each key.

 The treap module lets you split and merge treaps efficiently.
-It also lets you set the priority of a key in the treap manually, to speed up access to commonly accessed keys.
+It also lets you set or update the priority of a key in the treap manually, to speed up access to commonly accessed keys.
 Although in most cases gb\_trees/dict should be faster than the treap module.

 You can benchmark it versus other common data structures by running: